 You will have to buy your own textbooks.
 Textbooks range from \$80.00 to \$150.00 per course.
-In addition, a graphing calculator is required for your Math 85 and Math 96 courses.
+In addition, a graphing calculator is highly recommended for your math courses.
 It will cost approximately \$160.00.

 Since most post-secondary programs have special requirements for the admission of mature students, it is strongly recommended that students contact an Academic Advisor or Department Chair in specific program areas to determine how best to meet these entry requirements.